-Master teacher and Head of Acting James Tripp was personally selected to teach Shakespeare by Stella Adler and leads the intensive with his popular classical workshop.
-Alongside Mr. Tripp is Broadway Fight Director J. Steven White, one of the country’s leading stage combat instructors and Andrew Wade, former head of voice at the Royal Shakespeare Company.
+The Shakespeare Intensive will be offered in a brand new format in 2021.
+Broadway veteran Steve Maurice Jones will be leading the intensive teaching Classical Scene Study.
+Alongside Mr. Jone is Broadway Fight Director J. Steven White, one of the country’s leading stage combat instructors and Andrew Wade, former head of voice at the Royal Shakespeare Company.
 Verse is taught by Associate Artistic Director Angela Vitale, veteran actress of over 30 classical productions in New York.
+Classes are supplemented by weekly master classes with industry leaders and academics.
 Offered in the summer only, this is a five-week, 30-hour per week intensive designed for the advanced actor to further develop his/her sense of the epic size of theater.

 Admission to the Shakespeare Intensive is by interview and audition.
 Applicants must be 18 years of age or older.

 Student visas for international study are not available for this program at this time.
 Applicants must be a US Citizen or Permanent Resident.